buildbot/buildbot/master/docs/manual/worker-transition.rst

 Rename of API introduced in beta versions of Buildbot 0.9.0 done without providing fallback.
-See :ref:`0.9.0b8 release notes <rel-notes-0.9.0b8>` for list of breaking changes of private interfaces.
+See release notes for the list of breaking changes of private interfaces.

 Old names fallback settings
 ---------------------------